OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-09.md

 ## 2 Chronicles 9:2

-Solomon answered all her questions; nothing was hidden from Solomon which he did not explain to her.
+Solomon addressed all her inquiries; there was nothing that Solomon did not clarify for her.

 ---